 Storage:

-Store the funnel cakes in an air-tight container in the refrigerator for up to 3 days.
-Note that the funnel cakes will soften when they are stored overnight.
-See the FAQ for tips to reheat funnel cakes.
+Store the funnel cakes in an airtight container in the refrigerator for up to 3 days.
+Note that they will soften when stored overnight.
+See the FAQ for tips on reheating the funnel cakes.

 It is important to use an oil that can handle high heat.
-The smoke point is what you need to look at when deciding which oil to use for frying.
+You need to look at the smoke point when deciding which oil to use for frying.
 I like to use canola, avocado, or coconut oil.

-You can read more about oils for frying in my choosing the right air fryer oil post.
+You can read more about oils for frying by choosing the right air fryer oil post.
 It has all of the oils and their smoking points listed.

-Reheating funnel cakes can be tricky because soggy cold funnel cakes just don't taste very good.
+Reheating funnel cakes can be tricky because soggy, cold funnel cakes just don’t taste very good.
 I recommend reheating funnel cakes in an air fryer because it will re-crisp them quickly.
-Preheat the air fryer to 375º F. Place the funnel cakes in the air fryer.
+Preheat the air fryer to 375ยบ F. Place the funnel cakes in the air fryer.
 Turn on and cook for 5 minutes.
-It may need more or a little less time depending on the size and thickness of your funnel cakes.
+It may need more or a little less time, depending on the size and thickness of your funnel cakes.

 This is an easy one!
 Make funnel cakes with leftover pancake batter!!

-I would recommend making the funnel cake batter ahead of time and then frying the batter when you are ready to eat them.
+I recommend making the funnel cake batter ahead of time and then frying it when you are ready to eat it.

 More Gluten Free Fried Dessert Recipes: